-Ace support the facilitation of the Suffolk Learning Disability Partnership Board and a key partner in the implementation of the Joint Suffolk Learning Disability Strategy.
+Ace support the facilitation of the Suffolk Learning Disability Partnership Board and are a key partner in the implementation of the Joint Suffolk Learning Disability Strategy.

 Ace is committed to working in co-production.
 Ace continues to be people-led, which means internal decisions are always made together.
 We also think it’s important to spread the culture of co-production and work very closely with people, their families, social care, support providers and health colleagues, voluntary sector and commercial sector to work together to influence genuine culture and organisational change to improve the lives of people with learning disabilities.

 The Suffolk Learning Disability Partnership Board